A Block-Randomized Stochastic Method with Importance Sampling for CP Tensor Decomposition: Abstract

 \section{Abstract}

-This work considers the problem of computing the CANDECOMP/PARAFAC (CP) decomposition of large tensors.
-One popular way is to translate the problem into a sequence of overdetermined least squares subproblems with Khatri-Rao product (KRP) structure.
-In this work, for tensor with different levels of importance in each fiber, combining stochastic optimization with randomized sampling, we present a mini-batch stochastic gradient descent algorithm with importance sampling for those special least squares subproblems.
-Four different sampling strategies are provided.
-They can avoid forming the full KRP or corresponding probabilities and sample the desired fibers from the original tensor directly.
-Moreover, a more practical algorithm with adaptive step size is also given.
-For the proposed algorithms, we present their convergence properties and numerical performance.
-The results on synthetic data show that our algorithms outperform the existing algorithms in terms of accuracy or the number of iterations.
+{One popular way to compute the CANDECOMP/PARAFAC (CP) decomposition of a tensor is to transform the problem into a sequence of overdetermined least squares subproblems with Khatri-Rao product (KRP) structure involving factor matrices.
+In this work, based on choosing the factor matrix randomly, we propose a mini-batch stochastic gradient descent method with importance sampling for those special least squares subproblems.
+Two different sampling strategies are provided.
+They can avoid forming the full KRP explicitly and computing the corresponding probabilities directly.
+The adaptive step size version of the method is also given.
+For the proposed method, we present its detailed theoretical properties and comprehensive numerical performance.
+The results on synthetic and real data show that our method performs better than the corresponding one in the literature. }